katelyndiaz/ggRtsy/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-### List of things to include in README from R Packages book, for our reference:

-2. An example that shows how to use the package to solve a simple problem.

-3. Installation instructions, giving code that can be copied and pasted into R.

 ### Overview

 At this point in its development, the ggArtsyR package works with